 Trump preparing for the showdown

 Trump's gains in Michigan and Mississippi could make March 15 the decisive day's voting, when the delegate-rich states of Ohio, Florida, Illinois, Missouri and North Carolina host their Republican primaries.
 However, Trump still has a long way to go to reach the required number of delegates.
-It might still take weeks for either party'spresidential nominations
+It might still take weeks for either party's presidential nominations to be clear.

 Meanwhile, Senator Marco Rubio of Florida appears to lag in Michigan polls and could fall out of the race if he fails to win in his home state of Florida later in March.

 ss/rc, msh (Reuters, AP, AFP, dpa)